 What are CCTV Drain Inspections?

-Let’s now take a look at some typical situations where the CCTV camera inspection can really be of assistance.
+Let’s now take a look at some typical situations where the CCTV drain inspection cameras can really be of assistance.

 Locating a Blockage In a Drain Or What’s Causing the Block

 It’s not always apparent exactly where a blockage has occurred in a drain or what the cause of the blockage is.
 Sending down the CCTV camera into the drain will give the plumber an accurate view of what’s going on inside.
 Once the block has been located and it’s determined what caused the blockage, a plumber can formulate a solution to resolve the issue.